-The Mary DeVeau Women’s Sober Living House is a not-for-profit residence that creates a safe and supportive environment for women in recovery from alcoholism and/or drug addiction.
+The Mary DeVeau Women’s Sober Living House is a safe and supportive environment for women in recovery from alcohol and/or drug addiction.

 As the only sober house of its kind in Northern New York, we accept women who have thirty days of documented recovery and who have been recommended for a disciplined, long-term residential environment in order to strengthen their recovery tools and relearn healthy life skills.